OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/01-Testing_for_Weak_SSL_TLS_Ciphers_Insufficient_Transport_Layer_Protection.md

 By clicking on the padlock that appears in the browser window when visiting an HTTPS site, testers can look at information related to the certificate – including the issuer, period of validity, encryption characteristics, etc. If the application requires a client certificate, that tester has probably installed one to access it.
 Certificate information is available in the browser by inspecting the relevant certificate(s) in the list of the installed certificates.

 These checks must be applied to all visible SSL-wrapped communication channels used by the application.
-Though this is the usual https service running on port 443, there may be additional services involved depending on the web application architecture and on deployment issues (an HTTPS administrative port left open, HTTPS services on non-standard ports, etc.).
+Though this is the usual HTTPS service running on port 443, there may be additional services involved depending on the web application architecture and on deployment issues (an HTTPS administrative port left open, HTTPS services on non-standard ports, etc.).
 Therefore, apply these checks to all SSL-wrapped ports which have been discovered.
 For example, the nmap scanner features a scanning mode (enabled by the –sV command line switch) which identifies SSL-wrapped services.
 The Nessus vulnerability scanner has the capability of performing SSL checks on all SSL/TLS-wrapped services.

 #### Example 1.
 Testing for Certificate Validity (Manually)

-Rather than providing a fictitious example, this guide includes an anonymized real-life example to stress how frequently one stumbles on https sites whose certificates are inaccurate with respect to naming.
+Rather than providing a fictitious example, this guide includes an anonymized real-life example to stress how frequently one stumbles on HTTPS sites whose certificates are inaccurate with respect to naming.
 The following screenshots refer to a regional site of a high-profile IT company.

 We are visiting a .it site and the certificate was issued to a .com site.
 Internet Explorer warns that the name on the certificate does not match the name of the site.